Glennon Doyle: Awards and recognition

-She has additionally been featured in O, The Oprah Magazine, The Atlantic, Newsweek, and Glamour, and has also appeared on multiple talk shows.Her online following doubled after the release of her third memoir, Untamed.
-She has 2 million followers on Instagram, and 319 thousand on Twitter.
+She has been featured in O, The Oprah Magazine, The Atlantic, Newsweek, and Glamour, and has also appeared on multiple talk shows.

+In 2024, Doyle's podcast We Can Do Hard Things won two Webby awards, one for Best Co-hosts (overall) and one for Best Individual Episode (Health, Wellness & Lifestyle) for Episode 165: Glennon’s Diagnosis & What’s Next.

 Philanthropy

 Doyle founded Together Rising, a 501(c)(3) nonprofit organization, with an effective date of May 25, 2012.
 As of December 2020, Together Rising has raised over $25 million for people in need.
 Together Rising exists to "transform collective heartbreak into effective action."
-Most of Together Rising’s funds are raised through time-limited crowd-sourced fund-raisers in which contributors are limited to giving a maximum of $25 to meet a particular need.
+Most of Together Rising's funds are raised through time-limited crowd-sourced fund-raisers in which contributors are limited to giving a maximum of $25 to meet a particular need.
 This strategy is designed to build community, to enable people from all income groups to be able to donate ("democratize the giving"), and overcome indecision about how much to give.

 In 2020, Doyle became a co-owner of the Angel City Football Club in Los Angeles, California.

 Personal life

-Doyle was married to Craig Melton, a former model, from 2002 to 2016; and they have three children.
+Doyle was married to Craig Melton, a former model, until 2016; and they have three children.
 The family moved from Centreville, Virginia, to Naples, Florida.

 Doyle met Abby Wambach on a book tour.
 In November 2016, Doyle announced that she was in a relationship with Wambach; they married on May 14, 2017.
-They moved to Hermosa Beach, California in 2021, purchasing a $6.5 million home.
+They moved to Hermosa Beach, California, in 2021, purchasing a $6.5 million home.

-Doyle, Wambach, and Melton currently "co-parent" the three children and she states that they all have family dinners together.
+Doyle, Wambach, and Melton co-parent the three children and Doyle states that they all have family dinners together.